I first hiked San Juan Capistrano’s Flag Hill and Patriot Trail in 2010 with my sis on a rare day without the kids. She

 - Animal control told us they’ve been called to the area for mountain lion sightings

-- Snakes in the summertime (a good strategy is to “sandwich” the kids – one adult walks in front and one in back to watch for hazards)
+- Rattlesnakes in the summertime (a good strategy is to “sandwich” the kids – one adult walks in front and one in back to watch for hazards)

 - Lots of trail damage and sink holes from the December 2010 rains.
 This actually made it fun hiking on the crevasses and peering into the big holes, but definitely mind your footing.
 It seems like an easy hike on a fire road, but make sure you stay aware of your surroundings.

 More Family Hikes: